 As a general rule of thumb, borrowers should have enough savings to cover at least 20-25% of their mortgage.

 Considering an offset mortgage?
-Get fee-free advice from our mortgage advisors at L&C
+Get fee-free advice from award-winning mortgage brokers L&C